 (Extended season water must be prearranged by calling the office)

 The law requires that in order to deliver water to our customers we must have a signed water delivery contract on file for each tax lot number with water rights.
 New land owners within the District should contact the office to set up a time to sign your water delivery contract.
 The contract will need to be signed by all owners in front of a notary and then recorded with Marion County.
 We have a notary in our office that can provide this service to District Patrons.
-Marion County charges a $86.00 recording fee that will need to be paid at time of signing.
+A $125.00 county recording fee is due at time of signing.